 Worshiping and Connecting Online

-As part of the service, I will invite those joining remotely to each light their own chalice, so you might want to have one ready.
+Everyone is invited to light their own chalice, so you might want to have one ready.

 Alternately you can join via phone: (669) 900-6833